ErpNetDocs/tech/concepts/erp-Instances.md

 The Domain API is the primary means for accessing and manipulating data in the ERP Instance.
 It can currently be consumed in [OData 4](https://www.odata.org/) format.

 The Domain API is an API proxy for the object-oriented Domain Model of ERP.net.
 It is targeted towards UI and service apps.
-These kind of apps usually read and update moderate amounts of data.
+These kinds of apps usually read and update moderate amounts of data.
 The Domain API is NOT adequate for read-only dumping of very large amounts of data, which is usually done by BI applications.
-BI applications should find other solutions or try to read data by small chunks.
+BI applications should find other solutions or try to read data in small chunks.

 The Domain API is located at /domain/odata/ within the API site.
 For DEMODB, this is at: